-If you receive a non-criminal moving violation in New York City, Buffalo, or Rochester, the New York State Department of Motor Vehicles (DMV) and its Traffic Violations Bureau (TVB) will handle your ticket.
+If you receive a non-criminal moving violation in New York City, the Department of Motor Vehicles (DMV) and its Traffic Violations Bureau (TVB) will handle your ticket.

 Should you choose to fight your ticket, an Administrative Law Judge will hear your case.
 A traffic ticket lawyer can represent you in this hearing.

 If your ticket was written in any other city within the state, the local court system will handle your case.